ArihantGarg1386/Oblivious-error-writeup/README.md

 # Oblivious-error-writeup
 **Category:**(Cryptography)

-In This Challenge, The author accidentally deleted the original code and replaced it.
+In This Challenge, The author accidentally deleted the original code and replaced It.
 Which made the message (presumably the flag) "undecodable"

 First, I connect to the server via `nc challenge.utctf.live 8379` which gave me `N`,`e`,`x0`,`x1` and prompted me to enter `k`.Initially I tried common test cases like 0 , negative, very large number.